Last Updated on August 16, 2026 by Kimberly Stroh

 I love pumpkin as a fall flavor.
-I could easily enjoy anything pumpkin flavored.
+I could easily enjoy anything pumpkin-flavored.
 The hint of pumpkin spice in this Pumpkin Pecan Fudge is irresistible.
-It has a creamy smooth fudge and toasted chopped pecans mixed throughout.
-The fudge makes the perfect homemade gift and I love it a little piece with my morning cup of coffee.
+It has a creamy, smooth fudge and toasted chopped pecans mixed throughout.
+The fudge makes the perfect homemade gift, and I love a little piece with my morning cup of coffee.
 This is the ultimate fall fudge recipe that you’re going to love.

 Fudge is my favorite candy to make during the holiday months and I always start with this Pumpkin Pecan Fudge.
 It’s made with pumpkin puree and pumpkin spice to give it flavor.
 Like many fudge recipes, marshmallow cream is stirred into it.
 Then, it also has butterscotch chips and toasted pecans too.
 All of those ingredients come together for the ultimate fudge flavor.